 The Mason ISOM Association (MISOMA) is a forum for students at George Mason University who have an interest in information technology and its applications in business.
 MISOMA's mission is to enhance knowledge of Information Systems applications in all levels of business operations.
-MISOMA's involvement in School of Business events is to promote career networking opportunities with top-level employers, peers, and other student organizations.
-MISOMA’s mission is to encourage its members to take advantage of leadership, career, and social opportunities within the School of Business and the George Mason community.
+MISOMA's involvement in Costello College of Business events is to promote career networking opportunities with top-level employers, peers, and other student organizations.
+MISOMA’s mission is to encourage its members to take advantage of leadership, career, and social opportunities within the Costello College of Business and the George Mason community.

 Faculty Advisor: Derek Horstmeyer | email@example.com